openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 ### on('avoidAreaChange')<sup>9+</sup>

-on(type: 'avoidAreaChange', callback: Callback&lt;{AvoidAreaType, AvoidArea}&gt;): void
+on(type: 'avoidAreaChange', callback: Callback&lt;{type: AvoidAreaType, area: AvoidArea}&gt;): void

-Enables listening for changes to the area where the window cannot be displayed.
+Subscribes to the event indicating changes to the area where the window cannot be displayed.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core